 Restoration of the cattle trough and fountain

-The Wood Green cattle trough and fountain, dating to 1901, is unusual in its elaborate detail.
-It is sited on the main Wood Green thoroughfare and adjacent to the 19th century Fishmongers’ Arms – a pub once well known as a music venue for the biggest bands from the 1960s; now closed and locally listed.
+The Wood Green cattle trough and fountain, erected in 1901, is unusually ornate.
+It is sited on the main Wood Green thoroughfare and adjacent to the 19th century Fishmongers’ Arms.
+The latter's origins are likely in the Fishmongers' Company, whose almshouses were nearby; in the 1960s the pub was well known as a music venue for top-billing bands but it is now closed and locally listed.